Installing Mastra Locally

 Create a New Project

-Create a project directory and navigate into it:
+Create a new project and change directory:

 mkdir hello-mastra